 On the Basics tab, in the Instance details section, No is the default for using an Azure spot instance.

 If you select Yes, the section expands and you can choose your eviction type and eviction policy.

 You can also compare the pricing and eviction rates with other similar regions by selecting View pricing history and compare prices in nearby regions.

 In this example, the Canada Central region is less expensive and has a lower eviction rate than the East US region.

 You can change the region by selecting the choice that works the best for you and then selecting OK.

 Simulate an eviction

-You can simulate an eviction of a Spot VM, to testing how well your application will repond to a sudden eviction.
+You can simulate an eviction of a Azure Spot Virtual Machine, to testing how well your application will respond to a sudden eviction.

 Replace the following with your information:

 Response Code: 204 means the simulated eviction was successful.